xmidt-org/talaria/docs/control_server.md

 Only 1 drain job is permitted to be running at any time.
 Attempts to start a drain when one is already active results in an error.

 **IMPORTANT**:  The device gate may be open when a drain is started.
 That means that devices can connect and disconnect during a drain.
 In order to prevent a situation where the drain job cannot ever complete, computations about the number of devices are done once when the job is started.
-For example, if a drain job is instructed to drain all devices, the count of devices is computed at the start of the job.
-This may mean that connections are left at the end of a drain.
+For example, if a drain job is instructed to drain all devices, the count of devices is computed at the start of the job and exactly that many devices are drained.
+This may mean that connections are left at the end of a drain when the gate is not closed.
 If this behavior is not desired, *close the device gate before starting a drain.*

 The RESTful endpoint that controls the connection drain is `/api/v2/device/drain`.
 Note that the port for the control server is not the same as the port for the websocket server.